Netherlands: Celts, Germanic tribes and Romans (800 BC–410 AD)

 The first author to describe the coast of Holland and Flanders was the geographer Pytheas, who noted in c.
 325 BC that in these regions, "more people died in the struggle against water than in the struggle against men."
 During the Gallic Wars, the area south and west of the Rhine was conquered by Roman forces under Julius Caesar from 57 BC to 53 BC.
 Caesar describes two main Celtic tribes living in what is now the southern Netherlands: the Menapii and the Eburones.
-Under Augustus, the Roman Empire would conquer the entirety of the modern day Netherlands, incorporating it into the province of Germania Antiqua in 7 BC, but would be repelled back across the Rhine after the Battle of Teutoburg Forest in 9 AD, with the Rhine becoming fixed as Rome's permanent northern frontier around 12 AD.
+Under Augustus, the Roman Empire conquered the entirety of the modern day Netherlands, incorporating it into the province of Germania Antiqua in 7 BC, and was repelled back across the Rhine after the Battle of Teutoburg Forest in AD 9; the Rhine became fixed as Rome's permanent northern frontier about AD 12.
 Notable towns would arise along the Limes Germanicus: Nijmegen and Voorburg.
 In the first part of Gallia Belgica, the area south of the Limes became part of the Roman province of Germania Inferior.
 The area to the north of the Rhine, inhabited by the Frisii, remained outside Roman rule, while the Germanic border tribes of the Batavi and Cananefates served in the Roman cavalry.
-The Batavi rose against the Romans in the Batavian rebellion of 69 AD but were eventually defeated.
+The Batavi rose against the Romans in the Batavian rebellion of AD 69 and were defeated.
 The Batavi later merged with other tribes into the confederation of the Salian Franks, whose identity emerged in the first half of the third century.
 Salian Franks appear in Roman texts as both allies and enemies.
 They were forced by the confederation of the Saxons from the east to move over the Rhine into Roman territory in the fourth century.
 From their new base in West Flanders and the Southwest Netherlands, they were raiding the English Channel.
 Roman forces pacified the region but did not expel the Franks, who continued to be feared at least until the time of Julian the Apostate (358) when Salian Franks were allowed to settle as foederati in Texandria.